Skip to content

 vagrant ssh ubuntu # shell into Ubuntu VM

-sudo journalctl -u quadletman -f # follow service logs (either VM)
+sudo journalctl -u quadletman -f # follow service logs (any VM)

 sudo ausearch -m avc -ts today -c quadletman # SELinux denials (Fedora only)